vipulnaik/diet-exercise-health/profile-information/physical-exercise/balance-exercise-cycle-with-history.md

   exercises](dorsiflexion-and-plantar-flexion-exercises-with-history.md)
   (about 1 minute)

+While I normally cycle through these exercises in the order stated, I may make exceptions as follows:

+* Some exercises may sometimes have their occasional exercise counterparts swapped in instead of them, so the exercise effectively gets skipped in that cycle.

+* If my performance on an exercise is below expectations (for instance, I am unable to clear the threshold or need multiple tries to clear the threshold), I may choose to repeat that exercise the next time and therefore delay proceeding along the cycle.
+I might also do more off-cycle repetitions of the exercise.

 ### Occasional exercises

-* [Standing on one leg with eyes open](standing-on-one-leg-with-eyes-open-with-history.md) (right leg then left leg, about 5 to 7 minutes per leg)
+* [Standing on one leg with eyes open](standing-on-one-leg-with-eyes-open-with-history.md) (right leg then left leg, about 5 to 7 minutes per leg) (swap-in for standing on one leg with eyes closed)

 * [Standing on toes with eyes
   open](standing-on-toes-with-eyes-open-with-history.md) (about 4 to 6
-  minutes)
+  minutes) (swap-in for standing on toes with eyes closed)

 ## History